sujang958/blog/src/content/post/eye-dropper.md

 "Picked color: {sRGBHex: '#6cb8ff'}"
 ```

-I got some cool idea for a game using this api (ill post that later)

 ## Limitations

 Since the Eye Dropper API is an expermiental API, it is not widely supported for now.
 Also, for the security, you can't call the `open` method without any user action (like the Clipboard API).